In a Nutshell

 Best for debt consolidation: Discover

-Why you may want to consider Discover: Unlike Ally, Discover offers personal loans for debt consolidation.
+Why you may want to consider Discover: Discover offers personal loans for debt consolidation.
 And if you’re looking to consolidate high-interest credit card debt, Discover can usually pay off your lenders directly.
-This can be helpful if you think you might be tempted to spend the loan funds on other things.

-• Limited fees — Discover doesn’t charge any application or origination fees, and there are no prepayment penalties for paying your loan off early.
-But you will be charged a fee for any late payments.
+- Limited fees — Discover doesn’t charge any application or origination fees, and there are no prepayment penalties for paying your loan off early.

-• Multiple repayment terms — Discover offers some choices for the length of your repayment period on a personal loan: 36, 48, 60, 72 and 84 months.
-That can help you nail down a monthly payment amount that works for you — but remember that a longer term usually means paying more interest over the life of the loan.
+- Multiple repayment terms — Discover offers personal loan term lengths of 36, 48, 60, 72 and 84 months.
+That can help you find a monthly payment amount that works for you — but remember that a longer term usually means paying more interest over the life of the loan.

-To learn more, read our Discover personal loan review.
+To learn more, read Discover personal loan reviews.

 Best member perks: SoFi